Ricardicus/ric-script/README.md

 it is a scripting language, and I think 'ric' sounds cool (even if it is a bit self-congratulatory).
 But I might change it if someone inspires me to..

-<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">Here is a ling to some of the language documentation</a>
+<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">Here is a link to more of the language documentation</a>

 # Build